Visitor’s Guide to West Dorset

 Dorset events, markets, exhibitions

-When you’re planning your visit please take a moment to search what’s going on in the area.
-There are many Dorset events held throughout the year, some big, some small, such as the Weymouth Seafood Festival or the Dorset County Show.
-It’s definitely worth finding out more about these at a West Dorset Tourist Information Centre – it will make your visit even more memorable.
+When planning a visit please take a moment to search what’s going on in the area.
+There are many Dorset events held throughout the year, some big, some small, such as the Weymouth Seafood Festival and the Dorset County Show.

-On your holiday in West Dorset discover places to eat in the delightful eateries, traditional old inns with log fires, pubs, bars and fine restaurants.
+In West Dorset there are wonderful eateries, traditional old inns with log fires, pubs, bars and fine restaurants.
 Enjoy the area’s delicious food and seafood, such as the award winning Hive Beach Cafe at Burton Bradstock Beach.

-You’ll also discover delightful village tearooms where you can enjoy Dorset cream teas and local treats such as Dorset apple cake.
+Discover delightful village tea rooms with the Dorset cream teas and local specialities on offer such as the delicious Dorset apple cake.

 West Dorset welcomes you